amyjko/bookish/examples/tutorial/chapters/introduction.md

 You can include [links to content|http://amyjko.com].
 `

 The \| separates the link text from the URL.
+All links will open new windows.

 You can add links to chapters by just using the chapter identifier given in the book's specification.
 For example, here's a link to [Chapter 1|chapter1].

 `
 Visit [Chapter 1|chapter1].
 `

+Chapter links won't open in new windows.

 If you link to a chapter that doesn't exist, bad things happen: